Canada men's national football team: History

 Football Canada became a full member of the IFAF in 2004.
 Thereafter Canada competed in international junior, flag, and women's football events.
-In 2011 it was announced that Canada would organize a senior men's team for international competition.
-They made their international debut at the 2011 IFAF World Cup.
-The team's head coach was Larry Haylor, the former head coach of the University of Western Ontario Mustangs who retired from the program as the winningest coach in the history of USPORTS football.
+In 2011 a senior men's team made their international debut at the 2011 IFAF World Championship.
+The team's head coach was Larry Haylor, the former head coach of the Western Ontario Mustangs, who retired from the program as the winningest coach in the history of U Sports football.

 Unlike the US national team, active professional players are allowed to participate, and a handful of Canadian Football League players participated on the national squad, although the fact that the CFL's season overlapped with the 2011 World Championship prevented most of the best non-import players in that league from participating.